patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/form/forms.md

 ]
 ---

-A **Form** is a group of elements used to collect information from a user.
+A **form** is a group of elements used to collect information from a user.

  Forms can appear in a variety of contexts, like inside a page, in a modal, or in a wizard, depending on the use case.
 Some form examples include a log-in form, a registration form, a settings configuration form, or a survey.

 [View form demos](/components/form/html-demos)